jmkraus/picochat/README.md

 # Pico Chat - a CLI Chat Client

 ## Purpose
-Unlike similar tools like ollama, the Mac-only app "[Pico AI Homelab](https://picogpt.app/)" doesn't come with a dedicated CLI interface.
+Unlike similar tools like ollama, the Mac-only app "[Pico AI Homelab](https://picogpt.app/)" doesn't come with a dedicated CLI client.

 This tool fills the gap and has some additional tricks up its sleeve.